Table of Contents

-Future-Proofing a Cannabis Farm by Arming Up for Control
+Preparing a Cannabis Farm for the Future: Strengthening Control Measures

 Further, with the proper software, it’s possible to manage a farm off-site, controlling wind flow, temperature, and even feed through smartphone or computer applications.
 Nowadays, there isn’t a need for as many hired hands on a farm as technology essentially allows farms to run themselves.
 In the future, this will be even more prevalent.
 Thus it will be difficult, if not impossible, for manual farms relying on traditional labor to keep up with large, automated campuses.